rbisdorff/Digraph3/docSphinx/tutorial.rst

    Initial kernel [*a1*, *a2*, *a4*] restricted adjacency table

 We first notice that this initial pre-kernel is indeed only *weakly independent*: The outranking situation between *a4* and *a1* appears *indeterminate*.
-The corresponding initial pre-kernel membership characteristic vector may be computed as follows.
+The corresponding initial pre-kernel membership characteristic vector may be computed with the :py:func:`digraphs.Digraph.computeKernelVector` method.

 >>> gcd.computeKernelVector(['a1','a2','a4'],Initial=True,Comments=True)
 --> Initial pre-kernel: {'a1', 'a4', 'a2'}